biowpn/bioweapon/_posts/2025-01-25-std-nontype.md

 make_char_array(2);  // std::array<char, 2>
 ```

 In this example, `make_char_array` returns different types on different values of its parameter.
-Regular functions can't do that, only function templates can, but with template parameters instead of formal parameters.
-Today, the above function is written as
+Regular functions can't do that, only function templates can, but with template parameters instead of formal parameters: Today, `make_char_array` is written as

 ```cpp
 template <int n>